Crysis73/betterflye-mobile/Documentation/Development.md

 ![folder](images/folder.png)

-In Flutter, the application logic is in the is all in the `lib` folder.
+In Flutter, the application logic is all in the `lib` folder.

 From there, we have a Betterflye folder which will contain any static files needed to hold constants used across the application.